 Estate planning is an important process for everyone, regardless of age or wealth.
 It involves creating a plan for how your assets will be managed and distributed in the event of death or disability.
 There are six essential components to an estate plan, each of which can help ensure that your wishes are carried out and that your loved ones are taken care of.
 The first and most well-known component of an estate plan is a will.

 A will is a legal document that outlines how you want your assets to be distributed after you pass away.
 It also allows you to designate who will take care of any minor children or pets in your care.
 A will is a public document after it is filed with the court, so it is important to make sure that it accurately reflects your wishes.
 Another important component of an estate plan is a trust.

-Trusts are useful for estate planning because they can help keep your assets out of probate, which can be a time-consuming and costly process.
+A trust is a legal agreement in which a trustee holds the assets of a grantor for the benefit of a beneficiary.
+This can be useful for estate planning because it can help keep your assets out of probate, which can be a time-consuming and costly process.
 A trust can also set detailed rules for when and how beneficiaries receive their inheritance.
-A will is a public document after it is filed with the court.
-Similarly, if you are incapacitated, anyone who wants to manage your affairs must go to court to gain control of your assets.
+Unlike a will, a trust does not become public record after it is created, so it can provide more privacy for your estate.

 A comprehensive estate plan should also include documents that outline your wishes for medical care if you become incapacitated.
 This includes documents such as a living will, health care representative, and advance health care directives.
 These documents allow you to specify what type of medical treatment you would want if you are unable to make or communicate decisions.
 In addition to these documents, you may also need one or more trusts in your estate plan.